 top of page

-A new and improved glass recycling system is taking shape across Utah, with safe, accessible drop-off points added through partnership with municipalities and local businesses, and coordination with regional processors.
-This growing network reduces waste, cuts emissions from transportation used for recycling purposes, and supports greener jobs.
+An expansive glass recycling system is taking shape across Utah, with safe, accessible drop-off points introduced at strategical locations through partnership with municipalities and local businesses, and in coordination with regional processors.
+This growing network cuts emissions from transportation of recyclables, reduces landfill usage, and supports greener jobs.
 This initiative helps lay the groundwork for a more circular, resilient local economy.

 Utah's Current Recycling Rate